Catalyst Cloud provides some pre-configured operating system images to make it easier for you to get started on the cloud.

-Catalyst provides only recent and supported images through the web dashboard, out of maintenance images may still be available via API listings and can be used for new instances when launched from the API.
+Catalyst Cloud provides only recent and supported images through the web dashboard, out of maintenance images may still be available via API listings and can be used for new instances when launched from the API.
+We provide old images to ensure any automation you might have to create instances using the UUID of an image will continue to find that image.
+However we recommend you use the latest version of an image, and supported distribution versions where ever possible.
+If you must run an older release of a distribution, it may be possible to purchase extended support from the upstream provider.

-The table below lists the images provided by Catalyst and our partners, as well as the default user name you should use to log in to each one of them (unless you have overwritten the default user name with cloud-init).
+The table below lists the images provided by Catalyst Cloud, as well as the default user name you should use to log in to each one of them (unless you have overwritten the default user name with cloud-init).

 Operating system |